crspl/linux-log-action/README.md

 * ```log-action.sh [-n NUM]``` - displays latest messages from log (10 by default)
 * ```log-action.sh MESSAGE``` - adds message to log

 # WARNING!!
 Do not trust files in repo for your own good, and don't rely on git clone / pull.
-Always better for do extra step and check file manually before copying it to /bin and creating symlink in /etc/profile.d/
+Always better to do extra step and check file manually before copying it to /bin and creating symlink in /etc/profile.d/